 Sometimes depression is simply a reaction to circumstances in life that are beyond your ability to cope, and once those circumstances change, or you learn some good coping tools, you are likely to feel better.
 But, sometimes, depression can be something that settles into your life, bringing feelings of heaviness, emptiness, loneliness and darkness.
 When that happens, you may feel like you are stuck and can't get out of it, yet have little motivation to try to summon the energy to change.

 Truthfully, depression is rather complicated.
 A number of factors can contribute to feeling depressed.
-Here are a few:
+Here are some:

 Emotionally you may be experiencing: